EFavDB/efavdb.github.io-src/README.md

 ## Developing

 - The markdown articles are located under `content/`.
+Feel free to place WIP drafts in `content/articles/drafts` for easy tracking, but technically, you can put them anywhere and they won't be published unless you specify their status as such (default is `draft`) in the article metadata.
 - New images should be placed under `content/images/` as opposed to `content/wp-content/...`.
 The latter made sense to keep as part of the migration from WordPress, but we don't need to keep adding to it